openresty/lua-resty-websocket/README.markdown

 bundle by passing the `--with-luajit` option to its `./configure` script.
 No extra Nginx configuration is required.

-If you want to use this library with your own Nginx build (with ngx_lua), then you need to ensure you are using at least ngx_lua 0.9.0 and [lua-bitop](http://bitop.luajit.org/) library.
+If you want to use this library with your own Nginx build (with ngx_lua), then you need to ensure you are using at least ngx_lua 0.9.0 (and [lua-bitop](http://bitop.luajit.org/) library if you are not using LuaJIT).
 Also, You need to configure the [lua_package_path](https://github.com/chaoslawful/lua-nginx-module#lua_package_path) directive to add the path of your lua-resty-websocket source tree to ngx_lua's Lua module search path, as in